scleriot/devtopocket/README.md

 ## TODO

-* Detect if you're removing an item from the reading list
+* Detect if you're removing or adding an item from the reading list
 * Add a button in the actual reading list https://dev.to/readinglist